arafato/azure-core-concepts-book/README.md

 This role is also sometimes referred to as *Account Admin*.

 **Azure Subscription Admin**
-An Azure Subscription Admin is an identity that has an owner role on subscription level.
+An Azure Subscription Admin (can be both in Azure AD *Administrator* role or *User* role) is an identity that has an owner role on subscription level.
 That means it has has full access to all Azure resources including the right to delegate access to others.
 Access Management in Azure is done via *Role-based Access Control (RBAC)* (see next section) which lets you assign appropriate roles to users, groups, and applications at different scopes